alexkasema/alx-low_level_programming/0x09-static_libraries/README.md

-# Creating a static Library containing a list of functions
+# Creating a static Library containing a list of functions.
+A static library named my